-CTRL+0 Open the Quick Outline view -------- ----------------------------- --
+CTRL+O Open the Quick Outline view -------- -----------------------------

-The formatting of the JSON code and the colors for syntax highlighting can be changed under

-Tools > Options > JSON Editor, see also Configuring the JSON Editor.
+The formatting of the JSON code and the colors for syntax highlighting can be changed under Tools > Options > JSON Editor.
+For more information, see Configuring the JSON Editor.

-1.5.4 Mapping Editor
+2.5.4 Mapping Editor

 The Mapping Editor allows to create and edit XSL mappings in a graphical interface.
-Using XSLT you can transform an XML data structure into another XML data structure or into an XSL-FO document.
+Using XSLT, you can transform an XML data structure into another XML data structure or into an XSL-FO document.
 The Mapping Editor supports you with a graphical interface and with an automatic stylesheet and XPath validation when creating or editing XSL mappings.